Seizure Disorders - Adult

 - Partial seizure disorder (focal seizure)—affects only one area of the brain

 |Copyright © Nucleus Medical Media, Inc.|

-Seizures are caused by abnormal brain function.
-For many people, it is not known what causes the malfunction.
-Some known causes include:
+Seizures happen because of abnormal brain activity.
+For many people, it is not known why this happens.
+Some known causes are:

 - Degenerative diseases, such as Alzheimer disease